RayKwon2040/PORTFOLIO8945/README.md

 🌇 Korean Native, with a passion for developing machine learning models and hands-on strategies that will grow business.

-## 📚 Table of Contents
-- [Prediction of house prices in King County]

 # Stat/Machine learning